somsirsa/somsirsa-site/content/home/projects.md

 # A Projects section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 30  # Order that this section will appear.

 title = "Projects"
-subtitle = ""
+subtitle = "All pet projects are listed here:"

 [content]
   # Page type to display.
 E.g. project.